khalid-hussain/theprophetswudu/chap2-components-of-wudu.md

 Sībawayh (one of the foremost scholars of the Arabic language) has denied that in fifteen places in his book.” (_Nayl al-Awtār_, 1/193).

-36. In the _ḥadīth_ of ʿAbd Allāh ibn Zayd !p[him] is further proof of the incorrectness of the saying that it means “a part of”—in that the Prophet BPBUH wiped his head with his two hands, moving them forwards and backwards—beginning with the front of the head and (wiping) with them up
+36. In the _ḥadīth_ of ʿAbd Allāh ibn Zayd BP_HIM is further proof of the incorrectness of the saying that it means “a part of”—in that the Prophet BPBUH wiped his head with his two hands, moving them forwards and backwards—beginning with the front of the head and (wiping) with them up